isakedo/DNNsim/README.md

     *   NetReader: class to read and load a network using different formats
     *   NetWriter: class to write and dump a network using different formats
     *   StatsWriter: class to dump simulation statistics in different formats
-    * proto: Folder for protobuf definition
+*   **proto**: Folder for protobuf definition
-        * network.proto Google protobuf definition for the network
+    * network.proto: Google protobuf definition for the network
-        * caffe.proto Caffe protobuf definition for Caffe networks
+    * caffe.proto: Caffe protobuf definition for Caffe networks
+    * batch.proto: Google protobuf definition for the batch file

+### Things to do:
+*  Pragmatic
+*  Laconic
+*  Bit-fusion
+*  Booth enconding
+*  LSTM